eoinkelly/notes/ruby/what-makes-good-tests.md

         2. redundant tests
             * i changed some code but lots of tests depended on it
     * track whether each build failure is a true or false negative and how long it took you to fix it

+#### Summary

+Test suites without a plan are problematic - Team should agree on some choices for their suites:

+* discuss the defnintion of a successful test suite:
+    1. is the purpose of each test readily apparent
+    1. does the test suite promote consistency?
+* discuss and agree on the boundaries of "realisim" in our tests and what we are willing to accept
+* agree on how we use mocking
+    * don't have a mix of mocks and real objects
+    * don't use mocks as a way to avoid difficult to setup objects - that is fixing the symptom, not the cause of test pain
+    * mock or real all 3rd party APIs?
+    * mock or real all collaborator objects?
+* don't be haphazard with mocking - have a plan
+* decide how many suites we should have and what level of isolation they have
+* set a maximum build time and agree we will refactor tests/delete them to keep within it
+* only use `rails_helper` when you really need it
+* agree not to create an integration test for each feature
+    * agree to try and have integration tests that cover a lot of ground - maybe like a real user would

+things about beemo test suite
+* we use rails_helper everywhere
+* we don't have an agreement on mocking/levels of isolation
+* we have some controller tests - should they be more integrated?
+* our suites are organised by type not by level of isolation